 It might be assumed that practitioner research will frontline concerns regarding the application of the research.
 Explicit attention to questions of how practitioner research may be utilized were indeed present to varying degrees in Type 2 research.
 There were a number of examples where careful attention had been given, although these were a minority of the studies as a whole.
 However, turning to Type 1 studies almost no-one reported any active steps to work with practitioners or service users in relation to the practice implications of the research.
 Among the dementia studies none mentioned actual dissemination, feedback or utilization.
 No-one made direct claim to any evidenced benefits of the study, although there were some discussions of what the authors thought were the potential benefits.
 Among the occupational therapy studies just three made reference to application or utilization.

 Finally, it will have been noted that the focus of research varies between the two kinds of practitioner research.
 Academic partnership studies tended to focus on understanding or explaining issues related to risk, vulnerability, identity, coping, challenging behaviour, loss, and disability, whereas practitioner-led studies leaned towards understanding, developing, assessing or evaluating social care practices, methods or interventions, or addressing similar questions at the level of services.
 How might these compare with the concerns of service user researchers?
-Evidence from a national network of user-led mental health studies in the UK suggests that service user are likely to prioritise coping, identity, information needs, support needs, self-help, carers, women’s issues, and rights and opportunities ( 2012).
+Evidence from a national network of user-led mental health studies in the UK suggests that service user are likely to prioritise coping, identity, information needs, support needs, self-help, carers, women’s issues, and rights and opportunities (Shaw, 2012).

 Inferences and Directions